vascoorey/DDColorPicker/README.md

 1. Fork the project
 2. Create a branch on your fork and make your changes
 3. Request a pull request with your changes

+*Any contributions to this project will be considered as licensed as MIT and right to define the license for all contributed code as transferred to Vasco Orey*